Syd Lim: Yong film

-Lim and Baik met for the first time while working on Oldboy.
-Lim was a producer, and Baik handled the title design.
-Although they were good friends for a long time, they never talked about making a movie together.
-Baik saw the 2012 American social film The Beauty Inside and recommended Lim to take a look.
-Lim later called him to offer Baik to do the film himself.
-Initially hesitant, Baik ultimately accepted Lim's offer due to the appeal of exploring an ingenious subject matter.
-It is Baik's feature film debut, after a career directing commercials.
+Lim and Baik met for the first time while working on Oldboy, where Lim served as a producer and Baik handled the title design.
+Despite a long-standing friendship, they had not previously discussed collaborating on a film.
+After viewing the 2012 American social film The Beauty Inside, Baik recommended it to Lim.
+Lim subsequently contacted Baik to offer him the opportunity to direct a Korean adaptation.
+Although initially hesitant, Baik accepted the offer due to the project's unique subject matter.
+The film marked Baik's feature film debut following a career in commercial directing.

-The Beauty Inside is a romantic comedy that revolves around a man named Woo-jin who wakes up in a different body and face each day, with only his mother, Moon-sook, and his friend, Sang-baek, portrayed by Lee Dong-hwi, being aware of his secret.
-However, when Woo-jin accidentally encounters Lee Soo, played by Han Hyo-joo, he falls in love with her and decides to reveal his extraordinary secret?
-The film features an impressive cast of 123 individuals as Woo-jin, including 21 actors such as Kim Dae-myung, Do Ji-han, Bae Seong-woo, Park Shin-hye, Lee Beom-soo, Park Seo-jun, Kim Sang-ho, Chun Woo-hee, Ueno Juri, Lee Jae-jun, Kim Min-jae, Lee Hyun-woo, Jo Dal-hwan, Lee Jin-wook, Hong Da-mi, Seo Kang-jun, Kim Hee-won, Lee Dong-wook, Go Ah-seong, Kim Joo-hyuk, and Yoo Yeon-seok.
+The Beauty Inside is a romantic comedy centered on Woo-jin, a man who wakes up in a different body every day.
+Only his mother, Moon-sook, and his friend, Sang-baek, portrayed by Lee Dong-hwi, are aware of his condition.
+The plot follows Woo-jin as he falls in love with Lee Soo, played by Han Hyo-joo, and decides to reveal his secret to her.
+The film features a cast of 123 individuals portraying Woo-jin, 21 prominent actors such as Kim Dae-myung, Do Ji-han, Bae Seong-woo, Park Shin-hye, Lee Beom-soo, Park Seo-jun, Kim Sang-ho, Chun Woo-hee, Ueno Juri, Lee Jae-jun, Kim Min-jae, Lee Hyun-woo, Jo Dal-hwan, Lee Jin-wook, Hong Da-mi, Seo Kang-jun, Kim Hee-won, Lee Dong-wook, Go Ah-seong, Kim Joo-hyuk, and Yoo Yeon-seok.
 Many of the 21 actors who played Woo-jin participated in the work due to their relationship with Lim.
 The Beauty Inside was released on August 20, 2015, in South Korea.
-The Beauty Inside garnered a total gross of US$14,291,242 from 2,057,896 ticket admissions in total.
+The film earned a total gross of US$14,291,242 and recorded 2,057,896 ticket admissions during its theatrical run.

-Lim's subsequent production, Luck Key is an action comedy film directed by Lee Gae-byok, starring Yoo Hae-jin in the lead role.
-The original work of Luck Key is Kenji Uchida's Japanese comedy film Key of Life.
-Lee Gae-byok has been in a relationship with Lim since their collaboration on director Park Chan-wook's film Oldboy in 2003.
-During the production of Oldboy, Lee Gae-byok was an assistant director, while Lim was the head of the production company and a producer.
+Lim and Lee Gae-byok first collaborated on the 2003 film Oldboy, where Lee served as an assistant director and Lim acted as the producer.
+This professional relationship continued with Lim's subsequent production, Luck Key, an action-comedy directed by Lee and starring Yoo Hae-jin.
+The film is an adaptation of Kenji Uchida's Japanese comedy film Key of Life.
 Luck Key was released on October 13, 2016.
-Prior to its release, the target audience discussed with the investment company was estimated to be between 2.5 and 3 Million people, with 2.5 Million as the break-even point.
-However, to everyone's surprise, the film garnered an enormous audience of 6.8 million people by November 14, surpassing expectations and achieving remarkable success at the box office.
-In fact, the final number exceeded 6.9 million, making it one of highest-grossing films in South Korea.
+Before its debut, the investment company estimated a target audience of approximately 2.5 to 3 million viewers, with 2.5 million set as the break-even point.
+However, the film significantly outperformed expectations, reaching 6.8 million admissions by November 14.
+Ultimately, it exceeded 6.9 million viewers, becoming one of the highest-grossing films in South Korea.